Hi, and thanks for stopping by to check out my Freelancer.com Review.

 With all the scams and schemes out there though, knowing how and where to get started the right way is what you need in order to get what you want.

-To be clear, online surveys and doing small tasks online are not a replacement for good freelance work, but if you've never made money online before, sites like Survey Junkie (who pay you for your opinion) and Swag Bucks (who pays for doing things like visiting websites and searching the web) are a simple first step and can lead to bigger things down the road.
+To be clear, online surveys and doing small tasks online are not a replacement for good freelance work, but if you've never made money online before, sites like Survey Junkie (who pay you for your opinion) and Inbox Dollars (who pays for doing things like visiting websites and searching the web) are a simple first step and can lead to bigger things down the road.

 They can also help you kill some spare time between freelancing gigs 🙂